valory-xyz/open-autonomy/docs/simple_abci.md

 5. Use the {{open_autonomy}} CLI to download and build the agent images:
     ```bash
-      autonomy deploy build deployment valory/oracle_hardhat:bafybeibhv2ziivbnj3sgfzjjtvqbsvt3fvra4texc3lx4snqxo6lbmq2le keys.json
+      autonomy deploy build deployment valory/simple_abci:{{ get_hash("services/simple_abci") }} keys.json
     ```
-    This command above downloads the price oracle agent service definition from the Service Registry, and generates the required Docker images to run it using the keys provided in the `keys.json` file.
+    This command above downloads the simple agent service definition from the Service Registry, and generates the required Docker images to run it using the keys provided in the `keys.json` file.

-6. Open a second terminal and run a local [HardHat](https://hardhat.org/) node that will emulate a blockchain node.
-For convenience, we provide a Docker image in [Docker Hub](https://hub.docker.com/) that can be run by executing:
-    ```bash
-    docker run -p 8545:8545 -it valory/open-autonomy-hardhat:0.1.0
-    ```

 7. Now, we are in position to execute the agent service.
-Return to the workspace terminal.
 The build configuration will be located in `./abci_build`.
 Execute [Docker Compose](https://docs.docker.com/compose/install/) as indicated below.
-This will deploy a local price oracle agent service with four agents connected to four [Tendermint](https://tendermint.com/) nodes.
+This will deploy a local simple agent service with four agents connected to four [Tendermint](https://tendermint.com/) nodes.
     ```bash
     cd abci_build
     docker-compose up --force-recreate